How to Plant an Herb Garden

 Growing your own herbs is super easy.
 You can tuck herbs into your vegetable garden, plant them in containers, or even grow herbs indoors.
 And when you grow your own herbs, you don't have to pay $3 for a few wilted stems at the grocery store.

-This year, as soon as the weather got warm enough, I decided to plant a sunny spot in the backyard with lots of my favorite herbs.
-Here are some important tips for planting your herb garden, so you can enjoy a fragrant and abundant harvest!
+This year, as soon as the weather got warm enough, I decided to plant an herb garden in a sunny spot in the backyard.
+Here are some important tips for planting your herb garden, so you can enjoy a fragrant and abundant harvest.

 Choosing Plants for an Herb Garden

 It’s important to select plants that have the same growing requirements.

 The area I chose for my herb garden gets several hours of sun, so I chose herbs that grow best in a sunny spot.
 It wouldn’t make sense to plant herbs that need shade here because they would either die or bolt (go to seed) quickly.

 My local plant nursery had more than 100 herbs to choose from.
 It was hard to decide!
 Finally, I settled on the herbs that I use the most often: basil, chives, oregano, parsley, rosemary, and thyme.